sveawebpay/php-integration/README.md

-->setInvoiceDistributionType()   (invoice only, required) ->setOrderId()                   (card and direct bank only, required) ->setCountryCode()               (required) ->addCreditOrderRow()            (optional, use if you want to specify credit a row for amounts not present in the original order)
+->setInvoiceDistributionType()   (invoice only, required) ->setOrderId()                   (card and direct bank only, required) ->setCountryCode()               (required) ->addCreditOrderRow()            (optional, use if you want to specify a new credit row, i.e. for amounts not present in the original order)
 ->addCreditOrderRows()           (optional)
 ->setRowToCredit()               (optional, index of one of the original order row you wish to credit) ->setRowsToCredit()              (optional)